ivan-usov-org/bec/docs/source/user/installation.md

     bec
 ```

 You are now ready to load your first device configuration.
-To this end, please follow the instructions given in :doc:`quickstart`.
+To this end, please follow the instructions given in the following section.